Cachexia: Latest criteria

 New ways to score and stage cachexia are being explored, particularly in people with advanced cancer.

 Scoring systems

-To better understand how bad cachexia is in each person, doctors now use scoring systems like the Cachexia Staging Score and Cachexia Score.
+To better understand how severe cachexia is in each person, doctors use scoring systems like the Cachexia Staging Score and Cachexia Score.

 The Cachexia Staging Score (CSS) looks at weight loss, muscle function, appetite loss, and lab test results to categorize people into four stages: non-cachexia, pre-cachexia, cachexia, and refractory cachexia.
 Those in more advanced stages have less muscle mass, more frequent age-related muscle loss, worse symptoms, poorer quality of life, as well as shorter survival periods.